Key Takeaways

 • Security Requirements: Evaluate whether you need advanced filtering, protection against cyberattacks, or customizable settings.

-• Technical Expertise: If your team has strong technical expertise, a private DNS server might be a better fit; otherwise, public DNS servers provided by reputable companies could be more manageable.
+• Technical Expertise: If your team has strong technical expertise, a private DNS server might be a better fit; otherwise, public DNS servers from reputable providers may be more manageable.

 • Budget Constraints: Factor in the costs associated with maintenance, upgrades, and potential scalability issues.